wesleynjerenga/react-hooks-running-tests/README.md

 React application, and give some tips for running tests.

-Fork and clone this lesson by navigating to the GitHub repo with the "OctoCat" icon above so you can code along!
+Fork and clone this lesson by navigating to the GitHub repo with the "OctoCat" icon above so you can code along!git@github.com:wesleynjerenga/react-hooks-running-tests.git

 ## Running Jest Tests